Cookie consent

 Principal Investigator

 Danila Barskiy is an Associate Professor of Chemistry and a member of the Frost Institute for Chemistry and Molecular Sciences at the University of Miami.
-He leads a research group developing quantitative NMR methods that combine hyperpolarization, low- and ultralow-field detection, and quantum sensing.
-The lab emphasizes hands-on method development, modeling and simulation, and careful experimental design, with applications ranging from metabolic flux measurements in cells to fragment-based drug discovery.
-Danila earned his PhD at Novosibirsk State University, completed postdoctoral training at Vanderbilt University and UC Berkeley, and previously led an independent research group in Mainz, Germany.
+He earned his PhD at Novosibirsk State University, completed postdoctoral training at Vanderbilt University and UC Berkeley, and previously led an independent research group in Mainz, Germany.
+His laboratory develops quantitative NMR and MRI methodologies that integrate hyperpolarization, benchtop, low-field, and zero-to-ultralow-field (ZULF) detection and quantum sensing, combining hands-on instrument/method development with modeling and experimental design.
 He is a recipient of the Sofja Kovalevskaja Award, the Erwin Schrödinger Prize of the Helmholtz Centers, and the 2025 Varian Young Investigator Award.

 Karsten Ugonna Chima